7-29 Bone

 The limits of this zone cannot be always easily defined in sections.

-The chondrocytes in this region (highlighted in light green) constitute the end of the rows of cartilage cells of the stack of hypertrophic chondrocytes.
-Note that their volumes are greatly increased.
+The chondrocytes in this region (highlighted in light green) are placed at the end of the rows of cells that form the stacks of hypertrophic chondrocytes.
+Most of them are dying, fragmented or already dead and the sites that they occupied contain remainings of the cells, appear empty or are now hollow.

-Septa of cartilage extracellular matrix, which delimit the spaces formerly occupied by the chondrocytes, become quite thinner (highlighted in turquoise blue).
+The walls of cartilage extracellular matrix, which once delimited the spaces formerly occupied by the chondrocytes, become quite thinner (highlighted in turquoise blue).

-Calcium salts are progressively deposited in the matrix septa.
+Calcium salts are progressively deposited in the matrix of these walls.

 2 – Zone of ossification